A few questions we often get asked are ‘what benefits does each essential oil have’ and ‘what’s the best way to use them?’

 Fun fact: Patchouli has a reputation as being the ‘hippie’ essential oil because of its ability to mask the smell of certain substances, including alcohol.

 We hope that this little introduction to our new range got you as amped as us!
-And if you’re not 100% sure about this whole aromatherapy thing, download our free guide 'All About Aromatherapy' here to learn more about what aromatherapy is and how you can start using it today to improve your health and wellbeing, naturally!
+And if you’re not 100% sure about this whole aromatherapy thing, read our Aromatherapy Guide to learn more about what aromatherapy is and how you can start using it today to improve your health and wellbeing, naturally!

 You don’t need to buy every single essential oil to get started with aromatherapy.
 Think about the effects you’d like to get from essential oils and which ones you find the most pleasant and enjoyable.
 You will appreciate aromatherapy much more if you’re aware of the benefits of each oil and you like their scent.